 - If you have care at home, this can continue.

 - Work from home if you can.
-If you can’t work from home, you are advised not to go to work.
-Your employer may be able to furlough you, or you may be eligible for statutory sick pay.
+If you can’t work from home, you can go to work as long as your employer has taken measures to ensure social distancing.

 Read more on the nidirect website.

 There is support for people who are clinically extremely vulnerable in England and Scotland.
 And there may still be other support available.
 If you live in Wales, you can sign up to get updates about shielding sent via phone or email.
 In Northern Ireland, you can find out what help and support is available at the nidirect website.